bsenjean/P-SOET/README.md

 It should return the 1RDM and 2RDM as ```spatial_onepdm.0.0.txt``` and ```spatial_twopdm.0.0.txt```, to be copied in your working directory.
 You could use another solver, as long as it provides the diagonal of the 1RDM (i.e., site occupation) and 2RDM (i.e., double occupation).

+Note that this dmrg_script.sh is only called when you specify more than one impurity site !
+Otherwise, you don't even need to install Block.1-5.

 ```
 $ cd ../work_dir/
 $ vi script.py